~ INTRODUCTION ~

 ~ AFTERWORD ~

-Warning & Disclaimer – The publisher and the distributors, College of Metabolic Medicine, New Century Promotions, Kettle Moraine, Ltd., and College Health Stores, LLC do not endorse any of the views, procedures, treatments or Metabolic Supplementation presented in this text.
+Warning & Disclaimer – The publisher and the distributors, College of Metabolic Medicine, Kettle Moraine, Ltd., and College Health Stores, LLC do not endorse any of the views, procedures, treatments or Metabolic Supplementation presented in this text.
 Publication and distribution is made solely to inform readers who have a specific interest in alternative information for proper nutrition for their body’s metabolism.
 Readers are cautioned against following any procedure for any serious disease without medical consultation.
 The views expressed herein are those of the author solely, and the publisher and the distributors disclaim any association with the author’s views and comments.

 ~ Warning of Fraud ~